-In previous years, in addition to drilling, the Company completed rock chip sampling, detailed target mapping, soil sampling, stream sediment sampling, and a property-wide set of geophysical surveys including Light Detection and Ranging ("LIDAR"), airborne Z-Axis Tipper Electromagnetic ("ZTEM") and ground based Controlled Source Audio-Frequency Magnetotelluric ("CSAMT").
-The ZTEM and CSAMT geophysical surveys identified many structural features related to mineralization, and the Company has developed resources on the Jumbo (the North Jumbo and South Jumbo resources), Grey Eagle and Thor trends.
-Geological work identified 32 surface targets with outcropping gold mineralization, the majority of which correspond to the ZTEM and CSAMT resistivity features.
-The gold-silver mineralization at North Jumbo, South Jumbo, Thor and Grey Eagle, remains open to expansion laterally and to depth as the drilling has typically only penetrated the top 150 metres vertically below the surface at Jumbo (maximum drilled depth of 280 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).
+In previous years, in addition to drilling, the Company completed rock chip sampling, detailed target mapping, soil sampling, stream sediment sampling, and a property-wide set of geophysical surveys including Light Detection and Ranging ("LIDAR"), airborne Z-Axis Tipper Electromagnetic ("ZTEM") and ground based CSAMT.
+The ZTEM and CSAMT geophysical surveys identified many structural features related to mineralization, and the Company has developed resources within the 6-kilometer Jumbo trend (the North Jumbo and South Jumbo resources), Grey Eagle and Thor trends.
+Geological work identified 33 surface targets with outcropping gold mineralization, the majority of which correspond to the ZTEM and CSAMT resistivity features.
+The gold-silver mineralization at North Jumbo, South Jumbo, Thor, White Point, and Grey Eagle, remains open to expansion laterally and to depth as the drilling has typically only penetrated the top 150 metres vertically below the surface at North Jumbo (maximum drilled depth of 280 metres) 150 metres below surface at South Jumbo (maximum drilled depth of 190 meters) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).